The Social Construction of Reality and the Institution That Becomes True

 The Book

-The Social Construction of Reality: A Treatise in the Sociology of Knowledge was first published in 1966 and appeared in a Vintage paperback edition in 1967.
-Penguin Random House's current page lists Peter L. Berger and Thomas Luckmann as authors, Vintage as publisher, a July 11, 1967 publication date, 240 pages, and ISBN 9780385058988.
+The Social Construction of Reality: A Treatise in the Sociology of Knowledge was first published in 1966.
+Penguin Random House's current Vintage listing names Peter L. Berger and Thomas Luckmann as authors, gives July 11, 1967 as the publication date for that listing, and lists 240 pages with ISBN 9780385058988.

 The book's reputation is unusually durable.
 The International Sociological Association's Books of the XX Century survey ranked it fifth among the most influential sociology books of the twentieth century.
 A 2023 Cambridge Core chapter calls it Berger and Luckmann's major shared work and a classic text in sociology.